Complete Communion: Reception

 Ekkehard Jost wrote that Complete Communion and the follow-up album Symphony for Improvisers are "among the most important LPs Don Cherry made, if not among the most important in free jazz of the Sixties."
 According to Jost, the central idea is that "monothematic pieces are dropped and several thematic complexes are integrated into a suite whose 'movements,' while clearly identifiable thanks to their contrasted thematic material, are linked with one another."
 Jost commented:

 The first impression one gets in listening to Complete Communion is of ensemble precision achieved in an utterly unpedantic way.
 The transitions, for example, are relatively complicated: various musical figures are linked together; there are no schematic patterns; and yet the transitions are accomplished with astonishing ease, as though they were the most natural thing in the world.
 The reason is without question the rapport between Cherry and Barbieri, gained in months of playing together.
 Both of them know the thematic and motivic material of Communion so well that they can do what they want with it without having to agree on things first, and each can be sure that the other will immediately go along with his ideas.
 Added to this is a veritably somnambulistic empathy between Henry Grimes and Ed Blackwell, who not only produce a stable rhythmic foundation, but - more important - react quickly and accurately to changes in direction taken by the horns...
 This precision of ensembles - together with a concise disposition of thematic material and relatively short solos - gives Complete Communion a transparent structure, in which the individual formal complexes stand out sharply.

 Influence

+On the DKV Trio album Live in Wels & Chicago, 1998, the group interprets the entire "Complete Communion" suite.

 In 2001, horn player Tom Varner released the album Second Communion (Omnitone), consisting of new arrangements of Cherry's compositions.
 Varner recalled the impact of Cherry's recording: "Fall 1977, Boston.
 I'm a transfer student at New England Conservatory.
 My buddy, baritone-sax-player Jim Hartog, played me Complete Communion.
 It blew me away.
 It swung, and was abstract, focused, fresh, full of humour and life, joy and great beauty.
 It gave me direction in my life, as an improvising 'weird' brass-player.
 Thank you, Don Cherry!"

 In 2006, a Norwegian trio featuring Atle Nymo on saxophone, Ingebrigt Håker Flaten on bass, and Håkon M. Johansen on drums released an album titled Complete Communion (Bolage) featuring re-workings of the original tracks.

 In 2010, drummer Aldo Romano released Complete Communion To Don Cherry (BMG / Dreyfus) with saxophonist Géraldine Laurent, trumpeter Fabrizio Bosso, and bassist Henri Texier.